 Colin Slingsby, Camp Director of Hoops4Life Basketball/L...

-Coach Slingsby became the head coach at Sealth in 2003 and was an assistant prior to that for two years.
+Coach Slingsby has over 20 years experience coaching youth and high school basketball.
+Coach Slingsby became the head coach at Chief Sealth high school in 2003 and was an assistant prior to that for two years.
 He is an English teacher at Denny Middle School and lives in West Seattle.
 Coach Slingsby has twice been named Metro League Coach of the Year, was awarded the 2006-2007 ‘Statesman Award’ for the State by the PNBOA for sportsmanship, and was named the 2009-2010 Star Times Coach of the Year by The Seattle Times.
-Coach Slingsby has surpassed 100 wins as the Sealth coach.
-The Sealth Boys' team has qualified for the district tournament in six seasons.
+Coach Slingsby surpassed 100 wins as the Sealth coach.
+The Sealth Boys' team qualified for the district tournament in six seasons.
 The 2010-2011 Seahawk team qualified for the 3A State Tournament, winning two games and advancing to play in the quarterfinals in the Tacoma Dome.

 Coach Slingsby is a committed and passionate teacher, coach and mentor of young people in the West Seattle community.